matthewmcvickar/taskpaper-tiles/README.md

 All projects, tasks, events, and notes are listed in one of five windows, or 'tiles': **Monthly**, **Weekly**, **Today**, **Todo**, **Money**, and **Scratchpad**.
 The entire set of five tiles is referenced repeatedly throughout the day as necessary.
 Enter your tasks in whichever tile you deem appropriate, and reorganize/add/edit/delete them as you work.

-The screenshot above shows my recommended placement and size for each window.
+The screenshot above shows my recommended placement and size for each tile.
 Adjust as necessary.

 ## The Tiles